 Since anxiety disorders often can be rooted in lack of mental health awareness during childhood, it’s important to be aware of the signs and symptoms of anxiety in kids.

-One way to help children identify anxiety is by participating in activities and events that raise anxiety disorder awareness.
+One way to help both adults and kids identify anxiety is by participating in activities and events that raise anxiety disorder awareness.

 - Read this amazing picture book called A Kids Book About Anxiety.
 It’s part of one of my favorite children’s book series called “A Kids Book About” which uses child-friendly explanations and illustrations to introduce complex topics to kids!
 Pro Tip: Tell the students that this book can make them feel big feelings and that if anyone feels like their feelings are too big, they should tell the teacher or counselor so that the class can take a pause.